-The process involved over 100 organisations across Australia who contributed to the report and it reflects a point-in-time snapshot of many of the most pressing human rights issues in Australia.
+The process involved over 100 contributing organisations across Australia and it reflects a point-in-time snapshot of many of the most pressing human rights issues in Australia.

 The report applies an intersectional lens, in recognition that human rights are interdependent and indivisible and that violations are compounded for people and communities that experience systematic exclusion or oppression based on factors such as race, ethnicity, gender, socioeconomic status, religion, disability, LGBTQIA+ identity or geographic location.